PressurePro Frequently-Asked Questions

 Units can be selected/changed by unplugging the Monitor, then re-powering

-while simultaneously holding down the “ON” or “SET” button.
+while simultaneously holding down the round button (the “ON” or “SET” button).

 The alternate unit abbreviations will briefly show in the Monitor’s